learnk8s/learnk8s.io/src/bsk201903/helm.md

 ## Is Helm used just for templating?

 > **TL;DR:** Helm is used for templating, sharing charts and managing releases.
+If you're looking just for templating, you should check out [kustomize](https://github.com/kubernetes-sigs/kustomize).

 When you start using Kubernetes in different environments, you might see yourself copy-pasting the same YAML resources over and over.

-A better strategy is to create and use dynamic templates as you've done for HTML in web pages — for example.
+_A better strategy is to create and use dynamic templates as you've done for HTML in web pages — for example._

 All the variables that can change are replaced with placeholders.